The Best of Athens Greece & The Acropolis

 Hey Jetsetters!
 Are you ready to explore Athens, Greece with me?!
 No trip to Greece is complete without visiting Athens, Greece!
 It is must stop when visiting Greece and also unavoidable too since to get to and from other islands, you sometimes have to make a stop in Athens.
 To learn about how to travel between Greek islands, you can check out my post here.
 I share all my tips, tricks and what you need to know when visiting the Greek islands.
 In this post, I will discuss what all you need to know about visiting Athens, where we stayed, the famous spots and where to eat some amazing food with a great view!
-Let’s begin exploring things to do in Athens, Greece in this travel guide!
+Let’s begin exploring things to do in Athens, Greece – The Best of Athens Greece & The Acropolis travel guide!

 Seeing the actual Parthenon was sooo cool!
 I had my Bible scriptures set and read them while in front of it to get my mind set –being in the moment.
 The Bible book of Acts chapter 17 & 18 are the verses that relates to Paul’s visit to Athens.
 My most favorite building that I was most interested in was the Erecthion Temple!
 This is on the most sacred site of the Acropolis where Poseidon and Athena had their contest over who would be the Patron of the city.
 I love the way this was built with the 6 columns of women holding up the ceiling.
 This part of the temple was the Porch of the Caryatids.
 I wish with these sites you can go in the inside but everything is roped off.
 But you can still take to some good photos that are close up like of the Pandroseion that you will see below.